hpcugent/vsc_user_docs/mkdocs/docs/HPC/FAQ.md

 ### How many cores/nodes should I request?

-An important factor in this question is how well your task is being parallellized: does it actually run faster with more resources?
+An important factor in this question is how well your task is being parallelized: does it actually run faster with more resources?
 You can test this yourself: start with 4 cores, then 8, then 16...
 The execution time should each time be reduced to around half of what it was before.
 You can also try this with full nodes: 1 node, 2 nodes.